 - Use of inputs;

-- Cost-benefit considering as a whole the impacts caused by the system in relation to the development of the planet's resources (soil, biodiversity, water, hydrocarbons - oil, etc-, atmosphere, etc., including the costs caused by the impacts caused by the production, transport and trade of inputs).
+- Cost-benefit considering as a whole the impacts caused by the system in relation to the development of the planet's resources (soil, biodiversity, water, hydrocarbons - oil, etc-, atmosphere, etc., including the costs caused by the original impacts of the production, transport and trade of inputs).

 Social:

-- Distribution of application of the use of manual labor during the year;
+- Distribution of the requirement of the use of manual labor during the year;

 - Accessibility (dependence on the use of high technology and other inversions for its implementation);

-- Dependence on external factors (credit, the market, etc).
+- Dependence on external factors (credit, the market, etc.).

-Faced with such complexities deploying agroforestry systems directed by Natural Succession depends largely on:
+Faced with such complexities the deployment of agroforestry systems directed by Natural Succession depends largely on:

 - An effective teaching tool so that the farmer understands all the principles involved in the deployment and maintenance of a successional agroforest;